the-turing-way/the-turing-way/content/rdm/rdm.md

 1. It is generally difficult or impossible to fully reproduce a scientific study without the original data.
 2. It often causes unnecessary duplication of research efforts; large amounts of research funds are spent every year to recreate already existing data.
-Further it inhibits joint research activities on various aspects of the same problem.
+Furthermore, it inhibits joint research activities on various aspects of the same problem.

 Accordingly, there is an ongoing global data revolution that seeks to advance collaboration and the creation and expansion of effective, efficient research programs.
 Sharing data openly is crucial to meeting these objectives.